NFS Shares

 Once completed, your share should appear in the list.
 Select it and click on the "Edit" button.
 Click on the NFS Permissions tab and click Create.

 You will be prompted with a Create an NFS rule dialogue box.
 Enter the IP address of the server that will be running Plex.
 Privilege should be set to Read/Write.
-For squash, I select to map all users to admin.
-This will give the Plex server the ability to have admin rights over the content in the share.
+For squash, I selected "No mapping" as permissions will be configured inside of the mount.
 Security should be left at sys.
 I also check the "Enable asynchronous" and "Allow users to access mounted subfolders" checkboxes.

 Create a Share for Torrents and Downloaded Data

 Repeat everything we did for creating the media share, however I am calling this "torrents".
-I use snapshots on my media volume if I ever need to undo any changes that are made, and I do not want downloaded content to be captured in the snapshots.
+I use snapshots on my media volume if I ever need to undo any changes that are made, and I do not want content being downloaded to be captured in the snapshots.

 Mount the Shares in the Plex Server

-SSH into the Plex server and create a folder to mount the NFS share to:
+SSH into the Plex server and create folders to mount the NFS shares to:

 Install the NFS client service: